CommieLamp/SwitchRPCMac/README.md

 Keep in mind they may not be able to support you as this version of SwitchRPC has some modifications made.

 Original SwitchRPC Copyright 2018 NintenZone Technologies.
-Modifications Copyright 2019 Seize The Means of Productions.
+Modifications Copyright 2019 Lex Scobey.
 Nintendo Switch, and the Nintendo Switch logos are property of Nintendo. macOS, Mac, Macintosh, and some elements of UI and design property of Apple Inc.